nopnop2002/Arduino-STM32-nRF24L01/README.md

 8 VCC 3V3
 ```

-For unknown reasons, it is necessary to remap the SPI.
+It is necessary to remap SPI and separate NRF24 and on board flash.
 ```
 void setup()
 {